 Research account fees and interest rates based on your average account balances.
 Look up the closest ATMs to both your home and work addresses, since you’ll likely need both.
 Check what complaints have been filed against the banks you are considering using the Consumer Financial Protection Bureau’s consumer complaint database.

 If you preferonline banking, you’ll need to open a bank account online.

 Once you find the right bank, open your new account and fund it with the minimum balance.
 Make sure you read all the fine print and meet all requirements.

 Many financial institutions offer the option of doing the entire process online.
 If you can fund your new bank account with enough to cover rent and bills for the month, this will make the process of switching banks much easier.

 It can take a couple of days for the money to show up in your new bank account.
 Wait until your account is fully funded before making the move.
 Activate your debit card and make note of your new bank account number.

 Being methodical about the process of switching banks will simplify it.
 The first step is to pull a year’s worth of statements from your account and review them closely.
 You can usually find the statements online when you log into your bank account.

 Pouring over that many financial transactions can be tedious, but it will ensure you don’t miss any quarterly or yearly bills such as insurance payments.
 Once you have a year’s worth of financial data to review, make a list of recurring expenses.
 Without looking at a year’s worth of transactions, it can be easy to miss or forget certain expenses.

 Make note of direct deposits, bills, automatic transfers, recurring payments, subscriptions, linked accounts, and so on.
-Also list out any bank services you currently use such as paper checks, a safe deposit box, mobile app, etc. This will serve as your to-do checklist of what you need to switch over to your new account when you change banks.
+Also list out any bank services you currently use such as paper checks, a safe deposit box, mobile banking app, etc. This will serve as your to-do checklist of what you need to switch over to your new account when you begin changing banks.

 4. Change Bank Accounts